herchackathon/liquid-stats/README.md

 * outages - tracks intervals greater than 15 minutes where the network is not operational.
 * missing_blocks - tracks blocks that were not generated and determines which functionary failed to create the block
 * fees - tracks fees collected in each block

+The tool remembers where it last ran and can be run periodically to get more recent updates.